Learn Salem’s History

 1811

-Joseph Story is nominated for the Supreme Court by President James Madison.
+Joseph Story nominated to the Supreme Court

 1812